 Fellows will be required to attend at least eight courses at UCLA or RAND, including three courses in health services research methods, two in statistics, and three in health services issue areas.
 Those pursuing a Masters degree must complete a total of 12 courses.

-Upon arrival, fellows will align with an ongoing research project at RAND or UCLA.
-RAND and UCLA have numerous ongoing projects in the health services research area.
+Upon arrival, fellows will align with an ongoing research project at UCLA FSPH, RAND Health, USC Schaeffer Center for Health Policy and Economics, and/or VA COE.
+There are numerous ongoing projects in the health services research area.
 These fall into several areas, including:

 By the end of the first year, the fellow will identify a research idea and write a proposal.
 The proposal may be addressed to the principal investigator of an ongoing research project, or to an outside funding agency.
 By the end of the program, the fellow will prepare an article on research conducted during the fellowship, and submit it to a peer reviewed journal.
 This can either be done alone, or in collaboration with the research director or other member of the fellow's research team.